Immortal Beloved (1994 film): Critical response

 Reviews for Immortal Beloved were mixed.
 On Rotten Tomatoes the film has an approval rating of 57% based on 56 reviews, with an average rating of 6.2/10.
 The site's consensus states: "A contrived romantic mystery and ponderous pacing make Immortal Beloved a not-so-joyful ode to Ludwig van Beethoven, despite Gary Oldman's best efforts to inject some passion into proceedings."
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.

 Emanuel Levy gave the film a "C" rating, calling it a "speculative chronicle" that lacks the "vibrant energy and charm" of Wolfgang Amadeus Mozart biopic Amadeus (1984).
 He praised the "wonderfully recorded and inventively used" Beethoven compositions as well as the casting of Oldman, who he felt was "the perfect actor to portray the arrogant, irascible musician".
 Roger Ebert was highly complimentary of the film.
-He gave it 3½ stars out of four, stating in his review: "Immortal Beloved has clearly been made by people who feel Beethoven directly in their hearts".
+He gave it three and a half stars out of four, stating in his review: "Immortal Beloved has clearly been made by people who feel Beethoven directly in their hearts".
 He asserted that Oldman "at first seems an unlikely choice...then we see that he is right".
 Janet Maslin also offered a positive review, stating: "thanks to its hugely effective use of Beethoven's most thrilling, tumultuous music, this film exerts much the same hypnotic power".
 She praised the performance of Oldman, writing that "he captures Beethoven as a believably brilliant figure struggling with his deafness and other demons".

 MSN Movies, in a 2011 publication, wrote: "Oldman's performance is unimpeachable.
 He dives deep into the role with powerful passion and makes the audience feel the pain of the genius as he loses his hearing and fails to shape his nephew into a similarly talented musician.
 In the year of '[Forrest] Gump', Oldman was overlooked for a well-deserved Oscar nomination."
 Also that year Josh Winning of Total Film named Oldman's portrayal of Beethoven as one of the five best performances of his career, saying: "Immersing himself fully into the role of the German composer, Oldman is here damn near unrecognisable.
 The fact that he remains silent for the first 20 minutes of the film while simultaneously emoting for England is a small triumph in itself."